 We don't have a time limit for long-term storage, however, organoids should be stable for at least 6 months.
 Long-term storage at -80° C is not recommended.

 How many times should I passage thawed organoids before freezing again?

 Organoids should be expanded for two passages in order to allow them to recover from the freeze-thaw process.
 Upon the first passage post-thaw, cultures should be passaged using a 1:1 ratio, and upon the second, they can be passaged using a 1:4 - 1:6 ratio.
 They can then be refrozen, or used for downstream experiments.

 Will organoids recover if they have been degraded before or after cryopreservation?

-We have been able to show that as long as there are healthy, single, intestinal stem cells in the culture, previously degraded organoids recover after one passage (Figure 3).
+We have been able to show that as long as there are healthy, single, intestinal stem cells in the culture, previously degraded organoids recover after one passage (Figure 4).
 These organoids generally take an additional three to five days to establish and will likely require multiple passages to generate an adequate population of organoids.
 Addition of 10 µM Y-27632 can be beneficial in establishing organoids grown from single cells or very small clumps.
 It only needs to be added during seeding and can be removed at the first media change.

 Organoids cultured in domes of 1:1 Matrigel® Matrix and IntestiCult™ Organoid Growth Medium are shown following incubation at 37°C and 5% CO2 at (A) Passage 0, Day 5 and (B) Passage 1, Day 6.